Shadow banking system: Role in the financial system and modus operandi

 Like regular banks, shadow banks provide credit and generally increase the liquidity of the financial sector.
 Yet unlike their more regulated competitors, they lack access to central bank funding or safety nets such as deposit insurance and debt guarantees.
 In contrast to traditional banks, shadow banks do not take deposits.
 Instead, they rely on short-term funding provided either by asset-backed commercial paper or by the repo market, in which borrowers in substance offer collateral as security against a cash loan, through the mechanism of selling the security to a lender and agreeing to repurchase it at an agreed time in the future for an agreed price.
 Money market funds do not rely on short-term funding; rather, they are investment pools that provide short-term funding by investing in short-term debt instruments issued by banks, corporations, state and local governments, and other borrowers.
 The shadow banking sector operates across the American, European, and Chinese financial sectors, and in perceived tax havens worldwide.
 Shadow banks can be involved in the provision of long-term loans like mortgages, facilitating credit across the financial system by matching investors and borrowers individually or by becoming part of a chain involving numerous entities, some of which may be mainstream banks.
 Due in part to their specialized structure, shadow banks can sometimes provide credit more cost-efficiently than traditional banks.
 A headline study by the International Monetary Fund defines the two key functions of the shadow banking system as securitization – to create safe assets, and collateral intermediation – to help reduce counterparty risks and facilitate secured transactions.
 In the US, before the 2008 financial crisis, the shadow banking system had overtaken the regular banking system in supplying loans to various types of borrower; including businesses, home and car buyers, students and credit users.
 As they are often less risk averse than regular banks, entities from the shadow banking system will sometimes provide loans to borrowers who might otherwise be refused credit.
 Money market funds are considered more risk averse than regular banks and thus lack this risk characteristic.

 Risks associated with shadow banking

 Leverage (the means by which banks multiply and spread risk) is considered to be a key risk feature of shadow banks, as well as traditional banks.
 Money market funds are completely unleveraged and thus do not have this risk characteristic.
+Shadow banking can threaten financial stability in countries where shadow banking is prevalent.